 Is Labor Day a Public Holiday?

 Labor Day is a public holiday.
 It is a day off for the general population, and schools and most businesses are closed.

 Celebrate Labor Day

 Labor Day is a day of rest or the last chance for many people to go on trips before the summer ends.
 For students, it is the last chance to organize parties before school starts again.
 In some neighborhoods, people organize fireworks displays, barbecues and public arts or sports events.
-The football season starts on or around Labor Day and many teams play their first game of the year during Labor Day weekend.
+The American football season starts on or around Labor Day and many teams play their first game of the season during Labor Day weekend.

-Public LifeLabor Day is a federal holiday.
-All Government offices, schools and organizations and many businesses are closed.
-Some public celebrations, such as fireworks displays, picnics and barbecues, are organized, but they are usually low key events.
-For many teams, it is the start of the football season.
+Labor Day is a federal holiday.
+All Government offices, organizations, and many businesses are closed.
+Some public celebrations, such as fireworks displays, picnics, and barbecues, are organized, but they are usually low key events.
 As it is the last chance for many people to take summer trips, there may be some congestion on highways and at airports.
 Public transit systems do not usually operate on their regular timetables.

 The first Labor Day was held in 1882.
 Its origins stem from the desire of the Central Labor Union to create a holiday for workers.
 It became a federal holiday in 1894.
 It was originally intended that the day would be filled with a street parade to allow the public to appreciate the work of the trade and labor organizations.
 After the parade, a festival was to be held to amuse local workers and their families.
 In later years, prominent men and women held speeches.
 This is less common now, but is sometimes seen in election years.
-One of the reasons for choosing to celebrate this on the first Monday in September was to add a holiday in the long gap between Independence Day and Thanksgiving.
+One of the reasons for choosing to celebrate this on the first Monday in September, and not on May 1, which is common in the rest of the world, was to add a holiday in the long gap between Independence Day and Thanksgiving.